Updates to Figma's pricing, seats, and billing experience

 - If you’ve pre-purchased seats at the beginning of a subscription term, but no one is using them yet.

-What will the default approval setting be in March 2025?
+What is the default approval setting?

-Admins will have the ability to adjust approval settings to be more restrictive or flexible by seat type based on their needs.
+Admins have the ability to adjust approval settings to be more restrictive or flexible by seat type based on their needs.

 Prorated billing